fstarpath/AStar/README.md

 https://fstarpath.github.io/FStar-test-1/

 This is a demonstration of using a new pathfinding algorithm (FStar) on a 2D grid.
 We have exposed the new algorithm via a web API for people who would like to test it in their own code.
-The test API is only for 50x50 grid.
-However, the algorithm will work for any size.
+You can use it to test any grid with size up to 50x50.
+The actual algorithm, however, will work for any size.

 HTTP request